mopidy/mopidy/docs/config.rst

 Extension configuration
 =======================

-Mopidy's extensions have their own config values that you may want to tweak.
+Each installed Mopidy extension adds its own configuration section with one or more config values that you may want to tweak.
 For the available config values, please refer to the docs for each extension.
 Most, if not all, can be found at :ref:`ext`.

 Mopidy extensions are enabled by default when they are installed.
 If you want to disable an extension without uninstalling it, all extensions support the